Annishivakumara/Lab_Sheets_PU_M2/README.md

 2. Write a program to create an application of Employee class with the following functionalities?
-  1. The Employee class should be defined with the properties of ECode, Ename, Monthsal.
-  2. The application has to read Emp Details ECode, Ename, Monthsal using accept() method.
+ The application has to read Emp Details ECode, Ename, Monthsal using accept() method.
-  3. The application has to calculate GrossSal of Employee using CalcSal() function.
+ The application has to calculate GrossSal of Employee using CalcSal() function.
-  4. When you invoke a function disp(), the application has to display all details of employee.
+ When you invoke a function disp(), the application has to display all details of employee.

 3. You are assigned to a task of creating an application for an event registration process.
 The application has to allow the user to register by entering name and city for the event.